339 Queen Street East

 About WE Charity:

 Due to irreparable harm from the fallout of the WE Charity scandal, WE Charity announced it is closing the Canadian WE Charity.
 The US and UK WE Charities continue.
 WE Charity was a one-star-rated charity.
+Read Ci's report before donating.

-WE Charity (first known as Free the Children) was co-founded in 1995 by Canadian teenagers Craig and Marc Kielburger.
+WE Charity (originally known as Free the Children) was co-founded in 1995 by Canadian teenagers Craig and Marc Kielburger.
 WE Charity's mission was to empower students by giving them and their teachers the tools to create transformative social change.
 WE Charity rose to global fame.
 WE Charity and Craig Kielburger were on the Oprah show and CBS' 60 minutes.

 WE Charity grew and became a global children's charity with development programs in Africa, Ecuador, Haiti, India, and China.
 WE Charity's international development followed a holistic and sustainable model designed to empower communities to lift themselves out of poverty.
 WE Charity also ran youth volunteering programs in schools.
 In 2009, WE Days began.
 These were massive youth rallies in Canada featuring celebrities and spokespeople to motivate and empower youth to change the world.
 Students and celebrities alike volunteered in communities and traveled overseas.

-The covid-19 pandemic severely disrupted WE Charity's operations.
-Covid-19 canceled WE Days and overseas student trips.
-On top of the covid-19 pandemic, WE Charity became embroiled in parliamentary investigations known as the WE Charity Scandal.
+The COVID-19 pandemic severely disrupted WE Charity's operations.
+COVID-19 canceled WE Days and overseas student trips.
+On top of the COVID-19 pandemic, WE Charity became embroiled in parliamentary investigations known as the WE Charity Scandal.
 This was one of Canada's largest news stories of 2020.

 WE Charity is currently suing CBC's Fifth Estate, Canada's premier weekly news report, for its investigative look into donor deception.
 The mother of WE Charity's co-founders is suing Canada's highly-rated podcast, White Saviours.
 WE Charity's lawyers have corresponded with Charity Intelligence.
 Please appreciate our report sticks simply to facts.